Six Ways to Improve Your Office’s Creative Thinking

 You don’t have to be an artist or a designer to be a creative thinker.
 There are plenty of things you can do to strengthen your office’s creative thinking to develop fresh solutions at a more efficient pace.

-It’s only September, which means we still have some warm Ohio weather to enjoy.
+We (finally) have some warm Ohio weather on the horizon to enjoy.
 Fresh air and sunlight help to boost moods and reduce stress, so encourage your team to brainstorm ideas while taking a walk around the building, or finish up that proposal with a laptop sitting under a tree.

 This contributes to the overall wellness of your workers, which helps foster a happy working environment.
 When your workers are happy, they increase productivity.
 That may be old news, and it bears repeating.